snailsqz/Brand2Tiktok/README.md

 * `authorMeta.fans`: How many followers they've got.

 * `relevance_score`: This is super important!
 It's a score from 0 to 1, telling you how well their content matches your brand.
-Higher is better!
+Higher is better.

 * `total_score`: This is the final score we use to rank them.
 It's a mix of how relevant they are and how many fans they have.

-Basically, the influencers with the highest `total_score` are your top picks!
+Basically, the influencers with the highest `total_score` are your top picks.

 ## 📞 Get in Touch!